 29. Alexandre Herchcovitch

 Since launching his collection in 1994, the Brazilian designer Alexandre Herchcovitch has turned heads in the fashion industry with bold looks and striking, politically charged ensembles.
 Alexandre Herchcovitch is a Brazilian icon, celebrated for his famous skull print collection and punk roots.
 His avant-garde aesthetic and daring taste make him a force to be reckoned with in the fashion world.

 American fashion designer Mossimo Giannulli is world-renowned for his famous youth clothing line, Mossimo.
 The brand has flourished since its creation in 1986, thriving for its contemporary pieces and fresh collections that are ever-changing with the latest trends.
 The designer is married to Full House star, Lori Loughlin, and lives in Newport Beach, California, where he founded his company more than three decades ago.

 31. John Varvatos

 Before launching his career in fashion, Detroit-native John Varvatos had his heart set on teaching science.
-Fate landed him in retail in 1983, where he began working for Polo Ralph Lauren and later, in 1990, earned head of the department of menswear at Calvin Klein.
-In 1995 returned to Ralph Lauren as the design head for menswear for all the brands of the company and introduced the Polo Jeans line.
+Fate landed him in retail in 1983, where he began working for Polo Ralph Lauren.
+Later, in 1990, he was promoted to head of the department of menswear at Calvin Klein.
+In 1995, Varvatos returned to Ralph Lauren as the design head for menswear and introduced the Polo Jeans line.
 This success drove him to create his own menswear brand in 2000.
-Today, John Varvatos continues to prosper, gaining much of his fashion inspiration from his rock n roll obsession and favorite artists.
+Today, John Varvatos continues to prosper, gaining much of his fashion inspiration from his rock-n-roll obsession and favorite artists.